tesla-is/Handwritten-Signature-Detection-in-Medical-Charts/README.md

 # Signature Detection on PDFs (YOLOv8)

-Detect and localize handwritten/ink signatures in PDF documents using a YOLOv8 model.
+Detect and localize handwritten (ink and digital) signatures in PDF documents using a YOLOv8 model.
 This project converts each PDF page to an image, enhances contrast, runs a trained signature detector, saves annotated pages for all detections, and generates **structured analytics** at both the PDF level and the page level.

 ---